Find a Lender-Approved Local Conveyancer in Covent Garden

 Commercial Conveyancing solicitors in Covent Garden regulated by the SRA

-The list below is a non-comprehensive list of solicitors in Covent Garden practicing in commercial conveyancing in Covent Garden.
-This should include advice on commercial leases including all matters relating to landlord and tenant law
+The firms listed below are a non-comprehensive list of solicitors in Covent Garden specialising in commercial conveyancing in Covent Garden.
+This will likely include advice on re-mortgaging commercial property

 • Redfern Legal Llp, 7 Henrietta Street, Covent Garden, London, London, WC2E 8PS